georgealexakis/multispectral_processing/README.md

 * multispectral_camera.yaml: Calibration parameters for multispectral camera.
 * left.yaml: Calibration parameters for stereo vision.
 * right.yaml: Calibration parameters for stereo vision.
-* homography1.yaml: This file contains the perspective transformation matrix between the images for approach 1.
+* homography1.yaml: This file contains the perspective transformation matrix between the images for approach 1 (feature detection).
-* homography2.yaml: This file contains the perspective transformation matrix between the images  for approach 2.
+* homography2.yaml: This file contains the perspective transformation matrix between the images  for approach 2 (corenr detection).
-* data folder: This folder contains multiple images for experiments.
+* data folder: This folder contains multiple images for experiments, etc.

 ## Execution